ProkopRandacek/r8/readme.md

 - `[#...]` Docs
   - `[###.]` Design
   - `[....]` API
+- `[....]` Implementation

+## Download
+appimage todo

-## Building
+## Building from source
-The usual `./configure && make`.
-Binary is in `run/bin/`.
+`make -j$(nproc)`.
+Binary is in repo root.

-## Deps
+### Deps
 R8 depends on [libucw](http://www.ucw.cz/libucw/) and [raylib](https://www.raylib.com/).
 You can install both of these if you have Arch: `yay -S raylib libucw --needed`.
 Alternatively you can download/compile and install them manually.
+The `./check` script checks that all dependencies are installed and will be found be the build process.